trueos/pcbsd/src-qt5/docs/controlpanel.rst

 **Be sure this is what you want to do before using this option, as it will overwrite the current contents of the user's home directory.** If your goal is to restore files without destroying the current versions, use the "Restore Data" tab instead.

-The "Snapshots" tab allows you to create or delete snapshots outside of the configured snapshot creation and pruning schedules.
+The "Snapshots" menu allows you to create or delete snapshots outside of the configured snapshot creation and pruning schedules.
 This tab contains these options:

 * **New Snapshot:** click this button to create a snapshot now, instead of waiting for the schedule.
 For example, you can create a snapshot before making changes to a file, so that you can preserve a copy of the previous version of the file.
 Or, you can create a snapshot as you make modifications to the